linode/apl-docs/docs/for-devs/console/workloads.md

 Select the update strategy.
 Choose between:

-- Digest: Update to the most recent pushed version of a given tag.
+- Digest: Inspects a single tag in the registry for changes, and updates the image on any change to the previous state.
 Requires to provide a `repository` and a `tag`.
 - Semver: Update based on semantic versions.
 Example: `v1.0` would allow the image to be updated to any patch version within the 1.0 minor release.

 There are 2 other properties available: `imageParameter` and `tagParameter`.
-Change the parameters in case your Helm application contains more than one image in the manifests or use another set of parameters than `image.repository` and `image.tag` to define which image to render in the manifests.
+Change the parameters in case your Helm application contains more than one image in the manifests or uses another parameters to define which image to render in the manifests.

 6. In the workload `values`, change the following parameters: